anduckworth/ml_inflation/README.md

 The second approach to our inflation forecasting method was to repeat the process using commodity pricing as our X data set.
 We followed the same methodology and appear to have derived a more meaningful model as a result using GBR.

 ![CommCorr](https://github.com/anduckworth/ml_inflation/blob/fb7439556cb1804e8aa387fc0770aa5cd7b8871a/Images/commodities_correlation.png)
-Althoug the model seems to lag the actual numbers in areas and did not catch the 2020 drop, it moves in the correct directions and could be a viable tool for forecasts when tuned further.
+Although the model seems to lag the actual numbers in areas and did not catch the 2020 drop, it moves in the correct directions and could be a viable tool for forecasts when tuned further.
 KEY: <br>
 HG=F  is Copper <br>
 SI=F  is Silver <br>
 GC=F  is Gold <br>